 The post-medieval period is an age of transition between the medieval word and the Industrial and Agricultural revolutions of the 18th and early 19th century.
 There are several post-medieval assets and a large number of Industrial period remains within the study area which include built heritage, industrial and landscape features and reflect the various (mainly rural) industries of the local area.
 Within the application site post-medieval remains are predominantly represented by Park Farmhouse, a Grade II listed building (LB 1172639).
-This farmhouse, dating to the early 19th century, is located on the eastern side of the development, but outside the application boundary.
-Near Lodden Lakes and to the north of the application site, gradiometer survey (EDO6147) followed up by trial trenching (MDO39141 and EDO6147) revealed limited evidence for later medieval or post-medieval field system, represented by a series of shallow gullies.
+This farmhouse, dating to the early 19th century, is located on the eastern side of the development.
+Near Lodden Lakes, gradiometer survey and trial trenching has revealed field systems either medieval or post-medieval in date, alongside a magnetic anomaly that may represent a light railway line connecting the clay pits of Lodden Lakes to the main train line.

 A 1624 map of the forest of Gillingham was drawn up, just a few years before a licence was granted to enclose the forest.
 Details of the map are discussed below, but in broad summary it shows that the development area was split between the Gillingham Deer Park and the manors of Ham and Madjeston, with evidence of enclosures on the northwest side of the area.
 It also indicates that one William Blacker was in possession of the manor of Ham in 1624.
 Enclosures progressively covered the development area, punctuated by widespread rioting in protest at forest enclosure in the 1620s (Bellamy and Davey 2011).
 By the 18th century Gillingham was known as one of several clothmaking towns in Dorset.
-A number of brickworks were founded in the early to mid-19th century, an upsurge in industry accelerated by the introduction of the railway.
+A number of brickworks were founded in the early to mid 19th century, an upsurge in industry accelerated by the introduction of the railway.
 While commercial and industrial interests grew after this time, the population did not, until after the Second World War.